-There are three basic types of SSL certificate available from commercial CAs: domain validation (DV), organisation validation (OV) and extended validation (EV).
+However, there are various areas where Let’s Encrypt can’t compete with the premium CAs.
+There are three basic types of SSL certificate available from commercial CAs:

-Let’s Encrypt vs paid SSL: support and warranty
+Let’s Encrypt SSL vs paid SSL: support and warranty

 Premium certificates will also usually come with a warranty – essentially a form of insurance against the unlikely event of certificate failure, fraudulent transactions and end-users losing money.
-Let’s Encrypt certificates do not offer any form of warranty.
+In contrast, a Let’s Encrypt certificate does not offer any form of warranty.

-Ultimately, Let’s Encrypt’s automatic SSL certificates are ideal for taking a first step into the world of HTTPS – and it makes perfect sense, with Google and others pushing the entire web towards HTTPS adoption.
-For smaller sites and blogs, where HTTPS is nice to have but not mission-critical, Let’s Encrypt is a great option.
+Ultimately, an automatic Let’s Encrypt certificate is ideal for taking the first step into the world of HTTPS.
+And it makes perfect sense - especially with Google and others pushing the entire web towards HTTPS adoption.
+For smaller sites and blogs, where HTTPS is nice to have but not mission-critical, Let’s Encrypt SSL is a great option.

 And Let’s Encrypt isn’t the only place you can get an SSL certificate for free.
 At Fasthosts, we provide SSL certificates from established provider DigiCert, free for one year on our Web Hosting platform and our Dedicated Servers.
 For a secure online presence, we have a complete range of services, with your websites hosted in UK data centres and comprehensive support available 24/7.